Yamagiwa Katsusaburō: Contributions

 In a series of experiments conducted in 1915, Yamagiwa and his assistant Kōichi Ichikawa (1888-1948) induced squamous cell carcinomas on the ears of rabbits using coal tar, demonstrating the latter's carcinogenic properties.

 Recognitions

 Yamagiwa and Ichikawa shared the Japan Academy Prize in 1919 for their work.

 The 1926 Nobel Prize went to Johannes Andreas Grib Fibiger, for his discovery of Spiroptera carcinoma, a microbial parasite which Fibiger claimed was the cause of cancer.
 This "finding" was discredited by other scientists shortly thereafter.
-Two years later, Katsusaburo Yamagiwa successfully induced squamous cell carcinoma by painting crude coal tar on the inner surface of rabbits' ears.
+In 1915, Katsusaburo Yamagiwa had successfully induced squamous cell carcinoma by painting crude coal tar on the inner surface of rabbits' ears.
 Yamagiwa's work has become the primary basis for this line of research.
 Because of this, some people consider Fibiger's Nobel Prize to be undeserved, particularly because Yamagiwa never received the prize for his work.

 In 1966, the former committee member Folke Henschen advocated that Yamagiwa deserved the Nobel Prize, but it was not realized.